nonoesp/laravel-folio/README.md

 # A Simple Blogging Package for Laravel

-Hi!
+Hi there! `nonoesp/writing` is a content management system package for Laravel.
 This branch supports 5.2.

 ## Installation